Liverpool Rifles: 2/6th (Rifle) Battalion

 On 1 November 1918, 57th Division was relieved in the front line and went into billets.
 It was still resting when hostilities ended on 11 November.
 After the Armistice, the troops were engaged in collecting and evacuating stores in the Arras area.
 Demobilisation began in January 1919 and by March the units had been reduced to cadres, the last of which left for England on 25 June.
 The battalion was disbanded on 20 May 1919 at Landguard Common.

 3/6th Battalion

 The 3/6th King's was formed in Liverpool in May 1915 and moved to Blackpool in the autumn.
 Its role was to train drafts for the 1/6th and 2/6th battalions.
-In early 1916 it moved to Oswestry, and then in April it became the 6th (Reserve) Battalion, King's in the West Lancashire Reserve Brigade.
+In early 1916 it moved to Oswestry, and then in April it became the 6th (Reserve) Battalion, King's, in the West Lancashire Reserve Brigade.
 On 1 September 1916 6th (Reserve) Bn was absorbed into the 5th (Reserve) Bn.

+25th Battalion

+The remaining Home Service men of the TF were separated when the 3rd Line battalions were raised in May 1915, and were formed into Provisional Battalions for home defence.
+The men of the 6th (Rifle) Bn joined with those from the 5th King's to form 43rd Provisional Battalion in the defences of East Anglia.